engbasel/artest/SETUP_GUIDE.md

 ## ✨ You're All Set!

 Everything is configured and ready to go.
-Just run the app and enjoy your AR car showroom experience!
+Just run the app and enjoy your AR  showroom experience!

 ```bash
 flutter run